 Choice around sound, silence, clothing, and positioning

-Sessions take place in a calm, spacious clinic in Brighton.
+Sessions take place in a garden clinic in Brighton.
 Access involves some steps; please contact me if you would like to discuss access, sensory needs, or any adjustments to support you.

 You’re welcome to book a free, initial online consultation to explore if this is suitable for you.